Frequently Asked Questions

 Mieses' Books

-Mieses wrote several chess books, including "Leitfaden des Schachspiels" and various tournament books.
+Mieses wrote several chess books, including opening guides, tournament books and his popular "Schachlotse" (Chess Pilot).
 He was also active as a chess journalist and wrote for numerous chess magazines.
 A complete list of his works can be found on the Books page.

 Many of Mieses' books are available as antiquarian copies or have been digitized.
 Some are accessible through archives like the Internet Archive or Google Books.
 Modern reprints exist for some of his best-known works.
 Links to available resources can be found on our Links page.